After WNIT loss, Amy Williams says focus of 'special' Husker women's team immediately turned to next season

 In the first half, Colorado built two leads of at least seven points.
 Both times, Nebraska pulled back within one possession.
 Down 10 in the first quarter, Haiby scored seven straight points to trim the deficit.
 Late in the second, Nebraska trailed 30-23 before Cayton and Annika Stewart drilled back-to-back threes.

-But the Buffaloes, already leading by three, rolled off a 7-2 run to open the fourth quarter.
+But the Buffaloes, already leading by three, reeled off a 7-2 run to open the fourth quarter.

 Williams didn't sound like a coach that just saw her team's season end.
 She talked about next season with confidence, which was in the air in the Huskers' postgame locker room.